zuozhenggh/learning-library/data-management-library/security/data-safe/workshop/analyze-alerts-audit-reports/analyze-alerts-audit-reports.md

 - Audit collection started on your target database in Oracle Data Safe.
 If not, see **Provision Audit and Alert Policies**.

 ### Assumptions
 This lab assumes that you are already signed in to the Oracle Data Safe Console.
-If not, see [View a Registered Target Database](?lab=lab-1-view-registered-target-database), steps 1 and 2.
+If not, see [View a Registered Target Database](?lab=lab-1-view-registered-target-database), Parts 1 and 2.

 Your data values may be different than those shown in the screenshots in this lab.

-## **STEP 1**: View and close alerts
+## **PART 1**: View and close alerts

 - In Oracle Data Safe Console, click the **Home** tab, and then click the **Alerts** tab.